 A financial dashboard is a management tool that helps to track all your relevant finance KPIs, allows for effective cash management, and enables to track expenses, sales and profits in detail to meet and outperform financial objectives of a department or company.

 More than ever before, financial professionals and departments are under intense pressure to deliver fast insights, clear and reliable financial reports while driving the company’s performance higher.
 By using financial dashboards, a business can swiftly comprehend and measure all the data accurately, and in real time.
 They enable finance experts to validate figures faster and drill into financial details as much as needed which increases productivity and, ultimately, provides a stable financial environment.
 Data at your fingertips, rich analysis options from one point of access, and financial KPIs with integrated intelligent alarms that immediately spot anomalies – all create limitless options and remove tedious traditional means of data analysis and reporting.
-To see this in practice, we will introduce 4 different financial dashboard examples, starting with the cash dashboard.
+With the help of modern financial business intelligence, you have the opportunity to unify all your financial data and generate immediate actionable insights.

 At first, the cash management dashboard examines your current ratio and your quick ratio.
 The current ratio is a financial metric that indicates the liquidity of a company and its ability to pay short-term liabilities (debt and payables) with its short-term assets (cash, inventory, receivables).
 This KPI is simply the ratio between current liabilities and current assets and demonstrates the flexibility your company has in immediately using the money for acquisitions or to pay off debts.
 You should always aim to have a ratio higher than 1:1 to make sure that you can pay your obligations at any time.
 This financial dashboard affords you the opportunity to immediately ensure that your company has the financial fluidity that it needs to survive and thrive.